Get a FREE Car Check

 Why are imported vehicles so expensive?

-Replacing the spare part with a substitute is not a good idea.
+Using non-original or substitute parts may lead to compatibility issues and reduced performance.
 It will cause compatibility problems and provide different efficiency.
 Moreover, insurance companies demand a higher premium on imported vehicles.

 For these reasons, imported vehicles involve heavy paperwork when sold.
 They need to provide a better resale value.
 So, people avoid buying them.
 However, if you love the car, the car import and export check will give some reasons to bargain once it shows “imported”